srobo/docs/competition-simulator/programming/index.md

 To assist with converting your existing code from Python 2 to Python 3, you can use [`2to3`](https://docs.python.org/3/library/2to3.html).

+### Robot

+There are two possible classes you can use to control your robot.
+You are encouraged to use the newer [`ManualTimestepRobot` class][manual-timestep-class] rather than the older `Robot` class.
+This avoids unpredictable behaviour which can result from simulator time not passing at the same rate as real time.

+[manual-timestep-class]: /docs/competition-simulator/programming/time#manual-timestep-robot

 ### Motors

 Your robot has two motor boards attached, each with two motors.
 Board `0` has the left wheel in port `m0`, and the right wheel in `m1`.
 Board `1` has the gripper lift motor in `m0`, and the finger motors in `m1`.